JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

 ---

-## Setup Basic Tools in WSL
+## Setup the Basics in WSL

 ### Working Directory

-1. In Windows, create a folder for your CS120B labs as your working direcory (wkdir), it should have **no space** in its dirctory;
+1. In Windows, create a folder for your CS120B labs as your working direcory, it should have **no space** in its dirctory;
     - Good example: "E:\Desktop\CS_120B\Labs", this directory will be used in all examples below.

 2. To access this folder in WSL, do `